tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

 In particular, download tools such as Mercurial, CVS, GIT, and Bazaar are our principal concerns at this point, since they allow us to fetch the code.
-Please install missing tools at this stage if you are able to.
+Please install missing tools at this stage, in the usual way for your system (if you are able to), or contact your system administrator as needed to install these tools.

 Next, try to download the software::